13 Best Strike Indicators of 2023: Tested and Honest Review

 The New Zealand indicator system was designed to fish the gin-clear waters of New Zealand for its nervous trout, and they are meant for casting longer distances so they have less wind resistance than other indicators.

-I like to use wool or a yarn indicator as a strike indicator when fishing low clear water or when fishing slow clear water and one of the best systems for rigging is the New Zealand strike indicators.
+I like to use wool or a yarn indicator when fishing low clear water or when fishing slow clear water, and this is the best yarn rigging system.

-These wool indicators cast as well as a large dry fly and are good for long cast in rivers and in lakes, and it lands gently on the water when compared to other types of strike indicators.
+These wool indicators cast as well as a large dry fly, and it lands gently on the water when compared to other types of indicators.

 You can make these wool indicators smaller or larger depending on how much wool you use and how you trim it.